-Two things are true for most of us at this point in the pandemic — we’re not traveling much further than the grocery store, and we lost our creative enthusiasm for cooking months ago, somewhere between whipped coffee and sourdough starter.
+Two things are true for most of us at this point in the pandemic — we’re not traveling much and we lost our creative enthusiasm for cooking two years ago, somewhere between whipped coffee and sourdough starter.

 I talked to Lara Lee, author of "Coconut & Sambal: Recipes from My Indonesian Kitchen", about how she dishes up a little slice of Indonesia with the recipes in her cookbook.
 She says that more than 1,000 years of trade through Indonesia’s thousands of islands brought diverse influences, spices and styles to the cuisine.

 Like a lot of south Asian food, you get a balance of sour, salty, sweet, and sometimes spicy.
 “There’s a lovely sense of savory and umami you get with every bite.
 The layers of complexity of flavors come with all this punch and boldness,” she said.
 “To someone who hasn’t encountered Indonesian food, one of the things I think it brings to someone’s kitchen is a brightness and vibrance.
 It does that through the beautiful melody of flavors and sensations you get when you eat the cuisine.”